Regional Teacher Mentorship

-Teachers Mutual Bank is proud to support the Bell Shakespeare Regional Teacher Mentorship.
+Teachers Mutual Bank is proud to support the Bell Shakespeare National Teacher Mentorship.

-Teachers Mutual Bank is proud to support the Bell Shakespeare Regional Teacher Mentorship.
+Teachers Mutual Bank is proud to support the Bell Shakespeare National Teacher Mentorship.

 Every year, 30 regional and remote teachers from across Australia receive a fully funded, year-long mentorship with Bell Shakespeare.
 They travel to Bell Shakespeare HQ in Sydney to attend four intensive days learning innovative Shakespeare strategies, active learning principles, and teaching techniques to engage all learners across all year levels.
-Then, on return to their schools, the teachers receive mentoring for the remainder of the year, provided with support, guidance and resources as and when they need it.
+Then, on return to their schools, the teachers receive mentoring for the remainder of the year, with the Bell Shakespeare education team providing support, guidance and resources as and when they need it.

 Shakespeare in the classroom